KCL-BMEIS/VS_Seg/README.md

 ## TCIA dataset
-The dataset described in these publications is publicly available on The Cancer Imaging Archive (TCIA):
+The dataset described in these publications is publicly available in The Cancer Imaging Archive (TCIA):

 Shapey, J., Kujawa, A., Dorent, R., Wang, G., Bisdas, S., Dimitriadis, A., Grishchuck, D., Paddick, I., Kitchen, N., Bradford, R., Saeed, S., Ourselin, S., & Vercauteren, T. (2021).
 Segmentation of Vestibular Schwannoma from